Residency dates: April 21 - September 26, 2025

 Lolo Ostia, Elaine Young, Karen ingram, Aradhita Parampsuria, Fan Kong, Sally Kong

 Please submit project proposals that combine an artistic vision with biological lab work.
-How does your artistic idea push the boundaries of bioart?
-We are looking for proposals that are less about the final product and more about the art-science process and the relationship with your proposed biological organisms.
+How does your artistic idea push the boundaries of BioArt?
+We are looking for proposals that are as much about the art-science process and the relationship with your proposed biological organisms as it is about the final product.

-The AIR program will support two artists for three months (September - early December 2024).
-The AIR program will allow artists to access and fully leverage Genspace membership benefits.
-We see this as an intensive work period, so we are seeking applicants who are able to commit to a minimum of 10 hrs/week in the lab.
+The AIR program will support two artists for five months (mid-April to end of September 2025).
+The AIR program will allow artists to access and fully leverage Genspace individual membership benefits.
+We see this as a special opportunity to bring your art practice into an active laboratory so we are seeking applicants who are able to commit to a minimum of 10 hours/week in the lab.

-There are a few mandatory sessions in September that the AIR will need to attend:
+There are a few mandatory sessions in April that the AIR is required to attend:

-Required: Four introduction to lab techniques and technology classes, weekday evenings, 6-9pm.
-Held during the weeks of September 9 and September 16, specific dates to be determined.
-Covering sterile technique, genetic ancestry, molecular cloning, and intro to genetic engineering and synthetic biology.
+- Optional: Classes, including introduction to lab techniques and technology classes, weekday evenings, 6-9pm.
+Exact dates TBD.
+Covering sterile technique, genetic ancestry, molecular cloning, intro to genetic engineering and synthetic biology, and more.

 The residency includes:

-Curatorial consultants will help artists translate their projects to a broader audience.
+- Curatorial consultants to help artists translate their projects to a broader audience.

 In addition, the AIR will have support for:

-A public outreach program (i.e., a talk, workshop, or studio visit)
+- A public outreach opportunity (i.e., a talk, workshop, or studio visit)

 A committee of Genspace community members, outside curators, and mentors will review the proposals and select those best suited to our mission and facility.
 The panel will prioritize artists with historically marginalized identities and applicants who lack access to resources.